-Commodus was born on August 31st 161 AD, in an Italian city near Rome called Lanuvium, along with his twin brother Titus Aurelius Fulvus Antoninus.
+Commodus was the 18th emperor of the Roman Empire and was born on August 31st 161 AD, in an Italian city near Rome called Lanuvium, along with his twin brother Titus Aurelius Fulvus Antoninus.
 Their father was Marcus Aurelius, the famous philosopher emperor, who wrote the deeply personal and reflective memoirs now known as The Meditations.

 Before Faustina gave birth to Commodus and his twin brother, she is said to have had a portentous dream of giving birth to two snakes, one of whom was considerably more powerful than the other.
 This dream then played out, as Titus died at an early age, followed by several other siblings.

 Commodus instead lived on and was named heir at an early age by his father, who also tried to have his son educated in the same way that he had been.
 However, it became quickly apparent – or so the sources say – that Commodus had no interest in such intellectual pursuits but instead expressed indifference and idleness from an early age, and then throughout his life!

 Furthermore, the same sources – particularly the Historia Augusta – assert that Commodus began to exhibit a depraved and capricious nature from early on as well.
 For example, there is a striking anecdote in the Historia Augusta that claims Commodus, at the age of 12, ordered one of his servants to be cast into a furnace because the latter had failed to properly heat up the young heir’s bath.